Milan Kopecký

-Milan Kopecký (born May 11, 1981) is a Czech professional ice hockey player for EA Schongau in the German Regionalliga.
+Milan Kopecký (born May 11, 1981) is a Czech former professional ice hockey player who played in the Czech Extraliga (ELH) for HC Slavia Praha, HC České Budějovice, and HC Litvínov.
 Kopecký was drafted in the ninth round of the 2000 NHL Entry Draft by the Philadelphia Flyers, but he has never played professionally in North America.
-He previously played in the Czech Extraliga for HC Slavia Praha, HC České Budějovice, and HC Litvínov.

 His elder brother Jan Kopecký also played the sport professionally.